phnmnl/workflow-demo/README.md

 In the Dockerfile you first specify a base image that you want to start **FROM**.
 If you are working to an R-based service, like we are doing, the base image *r-base* is a good choice, as it includes all of the dependencies you need to run your script.
 Then, you provide the **MAINTAINER**, that is typically your name and a contact.

 The last two lines in our simple Docker file are the most important.
 The **ADD** instruction serves to add a file in the build context to a directory in your Docker image.
 In fact, we use it to add our *log2transformation.r* script in the root directory.
 Finally, the *ENTRYPOINT* instruction, specifies which command to run when the container will be started.
-Off course, we use it to run our script.
+Of course, we use it to run our script.

 When you are done with the Dockerfile, you need to build the image.
 The `docker build` command does the job.